Landmine Press: Muscle Worked, Benefits, Form

 1. Proper Set Up

-Make sure your set-up is secure before each exercise, especially if you are using a corner wall set up.
-Sometimes the bar can move out of position when loading it.
+Ensure your set-up is secure before each exercise, especially if you use a corner wall setup.
+Sometimes, the bar can move out of position when loading it.

 Make sure the barbell is securely placed in the landmine attachment or corner of the room